 The Union filed unfair labor practice charges regarding CoServ's alleged unfair labor practices.
 An administrative law judge ruled against CoServ.
 Both sides filed exceptions.
 A three-member panel of the Board found that CoServ committed unfair labor practices by failing to increase the employees' wage ranges and blaming the Union for the lack of raises.
-The Board, however, did not impose independent sanctions for these unfair labor practices as the
+The Board, however, did not impose independent sanctions for these unfair labor practices as the Board had settled these allegations previously through the settlement agreement.
+Instead, the Board found that these unfair labor practices tainted the second decertification petition that ousted the Union.
+Accordingly, the Board found that CoServ unlawfully withdrew the recognition of the Union and failed to provide requested information to the Union.

-&lt;sup>2 Whether the collective bargaining agreement was formed and became enforceable is not before this court.
+2 Whether the collective bargaining agreement was formed and became enforceable is not before this court.
 The ALJ, however, found that the collective bargaining agreement was not finalized.